requirejs/requirejs/docs/faq-advanced.md

         return require;
     }());

+#### 2) Modify loaded files

-2) For any files you load with this new function, if those files reference require in any way, you will want to wrap them in an anonymous function to set the value of require to be your new function name defined in step 1:
+For any files you load with this new function, if those files reference require in any way, you will want to wrap them in an anonymous function to set the value of require to be your new function name that you set up in step 1:

     (function (require) {